This is Chapter 10 of my thesis, to introduce the last part on High Throughput Bioinformatics.

 This can be used by clustering independent memory accesses, so that they indeed occur in parallel.
 Additionally, it can help to have as little code as possible in between consecutive reads, so that the CPU can look relatively more iterations ahead.

-2.4 Batching, Streaming, and Prefetching
+3.4 Batching, Streaming, and Prefetching Link to heading

 One way to make the interleaving of memory accesses more explicit is by using batching.
 If we have to process \(n\) independent iterations of a for loop, and each requires a read to memory, we can group (chunk) them into batches of size \(B\), say of size \(B=16\) or \(B=32\).
 Then, we can first make \(B\) reads to memory, and then process the results.